How To Do A Georgia Business Name Search

 Whether you’re researching the availability of a business name or checking the status of a business entity, find the information you need from the Georgia Secretary of State’s website.

 The Secretary of State’s Business Entity Database provides information for corporations and LLCs registered in Georgia.
-The names of sole proprietorships or general partnerships are not centralized and are registered with the Town Clerk’s office in the county where the business is located.
+The names of sole proprietorships or general partnerships are not centralized and are registered with the Clerk of the Superior Court in the county where you do business.

 There is no fee for searching the database.